 Best Endurance Ride Horse Breeds + Exactly What To Look For

 What are the best horse breeds for endurance races?
 Let’s find out.
-We look for unique characteristics when we want the best horse for endurance races.
+There are some very unique characteristics we look for when we want the absolute best horse for endurance races.

 These are the most common breeds used for endurance riding.